paulaehab/Detect-Emotions-From-The-Posts/README.md

  2- LogisticRegression which gave me accuracy = 85.5%
  3-XGBClassifier which gave me accuracy = 87.56%
- In this solution the XGBClassifier seem to be the best model for the problem you can find the model in the following folder: ```/Fisrt model with first dataset/first classical model .ipynb```
+ In this solution the XGBClassifier seem to be the best model for the problem you can find the model in the following folder: ```/First Trial Without Neutral CLass - Accuracy 88%/first classical model .ipynb```
  ### Second classical machine learning  model
  The problem with the first model was it detect 5 emotions but now Neutral emotion between them so after mergeing two datasets,
  I get a data wit 7 emotions but as tha result of mergeing is Unbalanced data I had to drop out the (Fear - Surprise ) emotions,